end-of-game/cloudunit-cli/documentation/GETTING_STARTED2.md

 Trying to connect to default CloudUnit host...
 Connection established
 ```
-Now you are in the DEV environment.
+Now you are in the DEV context.

 ## Application features